 - Preheat the oven and grease a rimmed sheet pan.
 Thinly slice baby potatoes.
 Spread in one layer on the pan and bake.

 - Top with black beans, cumin, chili powder, and salt.

 - Sprinkle with shredded cheddar and/or Monterey Jack cheese.

-- Add chopped spinach if you’d like (I usually do 3/4 of the pan and leave some plain so the kids have options) and drizzle with salsa.
-Bake to warm through and serve!
+- Add chopped spinach if you’d like and drizzle with salsa.
+Bake and serve.

 We’ve been making these with black beans, but you can change them up as you like.
 Try chickpeas or pinto beans, layer on shredded chicken, cooked crumbled sausage, ground beef, or shredded pork.
 It’s really up to you!